How to Maximise Your Solar Savings

 The most energy-intensive household items include your washing machine and dishwasher.
 Using these will usually cost you about 20-50c a load.
 While that may not seem like much, if you use these appliances multiple times a week, over the course of the year it adds up.

 If you can, set a timer to have these appliances start at certain times during the day or switch them on just before you go to work.
 North facing panels are the most ideal position for consistent sunshine throughout the day, so if you have the benefit of a north face, you can spread your usage throughout the day.
-If you have panels on your east facing roof, most of your power generation will be produced in the mornings as this is where the sun rises, so schedule your big appliances for this time.
-If you have west facing panels, you could use majority of your larger appliances in the afternoon.
+If you have panels on your east-facing roof, most of your power generation will be produced in the mornings as this is where the sun rises, so schedule your big appliances for this time.
+If you have west-facing panels, you could use the majority of your larger appliances in the afternoon.